-The minimum number of residency credits for students in the Dual Degree, B.Eng., B.I.D, B.I.T. and B.A.S.
-Design program is half of the total number of credits required for the program.
-The residency requirement for B.A.S. students not in Design is the standard minimum of 5.0 residency credits at graduation.
+The minimum number of residency credits for students in the Dual Degree, B.Eng., B.I.D., B.I.T., and B.A.S.
+Design non-Honours program is half of the total number of credits required for the program.
+The residency requirement for B.A.S.
+Honours is the standard minimum of 5.0 residency credits at graduation.